WuShengHan/plot_ldpc/open_WSH/readme.md

 The `main_wsh.cpp` C code allows error floor detection and verification over 1 terabyte of data in 10 hours.
 Welcome to compare against 5G LDPC and 5G Polar coding.

-Additional Features
+## Features
 Decoding over hard-inputs: Supports binary channel modeling using the `bpsk_awgn` function.
-I use another LLR table to run hard and refine matrix verification.
+I use another LLR table to run hard and refine matrix sieving.

-- **WSH Coding Family Selection Criteria**: Parity matrices are optimized based on specific selection metrics.
+- **WSH Coding Family**: These are partial released.
+If interested, please feel free to contact me via linkedin.